 Of course, a sojourn through France must include that country’s exceptional food and drink!
-So along the way, experience sumptuous French cuisine along with luscious regional wines including the champagnes of Troyes and Soissons.
+So along the way, experience sumptuous French cuisine along with luscious regional wines including the champagne of Troyes.

 This trip is not to be missed!
 If you have any questions whatsoever, please feel free to get in touch.

 Arrive at Charles de Gaulle International airport and independent transfers to our hotel.
 For the next three nights, experience the Old World elegance of the Victoria Palace Hotel located in the heart of Paris.
 The afternoon is free to relax after our flight, perhaps replenishing ourselves with a coffee in one of the many cafés nearby.
 Once rested, enjoy our welcome dinner in an elegant local restaurant.
 (D)